collapsed-stacks/startups/questions/3963/is-there-an-organization-to-provide-legal-and-accounting-assistance-for-startups.md

 - tagged: `legal`, `accounting`
 - score: 6

-<p>We have an startup, we are just starting and we'd like to know if there is an organization to provide legal and accounting assistance for startups.
+We have an startup, we are just starting and we'd like to know if there is an organization to provide legal and accounting assistance for startups.
 We have the company in the US (Delaware) and we are operating it remotely.
-It's hard and expensive to find those professionals, but may be there are companies that provide that service for startups at competitive prices.</p>
+It's hard and expensive to find those professionals, but may be there are companies that provide that service for startups at competitive prices.

-<p>We need help about how to keep the company in good standing and we need help to write our independent contractor agreement, service level agreement, etc.</p>
+We need help about how to keep the company in good standing and we need help to write our independent contractor agreement, service level agreement, etc.